 Project Archaeology in Kansas

-The Kansas Historical Society works closely with National Project Archaeology to develop classroom materials which will foster an understanding of past and present cultures.
+The Kansas Historical Society works closely with National Project Archaeology to develop classroom materials that will foster an understanding of past and present cultures.
 The various activities in each lesson are designed with an emphasis on developing reading skills and improving social studies and science education.
 Additional goals include enhancing citizenship education and preserving our archeological legacy.

 Project Archaeology in Kansas is part of a national heritage education program.
 In 2008 the National Council for the Social Studies endorsed Project Archaeology: Investigating Shelter curriculum.